FaustoLira/percent_bachelors_degrees_women_usa/README.md

-# Percentage of bachelor's degrees granted to women from 1970 to 2012.
+# Percentage of Women with Bachelor's Degrees (1970-2012)

 ## Introduction